deepakajaylinux/kevellphara/docs/source/hosteditor.rst

 Synopsis
 ------------------

 This module supports to handle Apache Virtual Host Editor under ptdeploy.
 It can function in two ways.
 They are add and remove.
 Vhost Editor is a PHP Tool written to make adding virtual hosts to apache a breeze.
 Vhost Editor will enable the user to add, edit, or delete Virtual Host information on user’s webserver.
 It is convenient to work with Ubuntu and cent OS.
-Let’s see how the apache Vhost Editor can function under dapperstarano.
+Let’s see how the apache Vhost Editor can function under ptdeploy.

 Help command
 -----------------------